gneas/kickstarter-analysis/README.md

 ## Analysis and Challenges

 This analysis was begun by utilizing a dataset comprised of various different types of crowdfunded campaigns spanning the years 2010-2017.
 Being that the focus of this analysis centered around theater campaigns, it was necessary to filter the overall dataset accordingly.
 After converting the Unix timestamps to dates I was able to establish the year for each record.
 I then pivoted the data with it filtered on the theater campaigns broken out by their outcomes (successful, failed, canceled).
+Next, I created a chart (1st below) from the pivot in order to easily visualize the theater campaign outcomes in relation to their launch dates.

+Then, I proceeded to focus on the theater plays outcomes based on their goals.
+This required counting all of play outcomes based on their goal, but organizing them into manageable ranges.
+Once that step was completed I then created a chart designed to represent visually the all of the play outcomes based on their goals (2nd below).

+One potential challenge within this process could have resulted when the theater outcomes were pivoted.
+It was important to be able to organize everything all based on the month.
+This was important because when charting against it, the monthly orgazined data would be reflected in a way that would allow for the determination of whether or not there was seasonality.
+Another potential challenge was organizing the data into manageable ranges.
+This required a COUNTIFS function that needed these goal ranges specified.
+This step was important because it was necessary to visualize the outcomes based on goal amounts in a clear and concise manner.

 ### Analysis of Outcomes Based on Launch Date
-I created a chart (below) from the pivot in order to easily visualize the theater campaign outcomes in relation to their launch dates.
 ![](/Resources/Theater_Outcomes_vs_Launch.png "Theater Outcomes vs Launch")
 ### Analysis of Outcomes Based on Goals